 Academic minors are available to students who wish to supplement their major field of study with another academic area, giving both more depth and breadth to their course work.
 In addition to departmental minors, interdisciplinary minors are available within the established interdisciplinary programs in the curriculum.

-Normally, a student is required to complete at least five specified courses in the department in which the minor is selected.
-At least four of the courses in the minor must be outside the major department or interdisciplinary major requirements, and the same course cannot be used to satisfy the requirements in two different minors.
+Normally, a student is required to complete at least five specified courses to earn a minor.
+At least four of the courses in the minor must be outside the requirements of the student's major or majors and any other minors.
 Forms for declaring a minor are available online and should be completed no later than the beginning of the fall semester of the senior year.

 A student may earn a second Bachelor’s degree upon earning at least 32 credits beyond the total credits required for the first degree and completion of all requirements for a second major.
 A student may not earn two Bachelor of Arts degrees or two Bachelor of Science degrees.
 A student planning to earn a second degree must declare that intention no later than the beginning of the last semester of enrollment.
 All academic work for both degrees is included in the cumulative grade point average of the double degree recipient.